Black people in Cambridge

-The history of black people in Cambridge, UK cannot easily be separated from the history of Cambridge University.
+The history of black people in Cambridge, UK cannot easily be separated from the history of the University of Cambridge.
 The university has attracted students from Africa and the African diaspora to the town of Cambridge for more than two centuries.
 Several notable black people had a Cambridge association in the eighteenth and nineteenth centuries, and at the end of the eighteenth century Cambridge became a centre of abolitionist sentiment.
 From the end of the nineteenth century the university started to admit black students in larger numbers.
 In recent decades, however, the relatively low number of black students admitted to the university has become a topic of media comment and public concern.

 The lives of Cambridge-born black people are less fully documented than those of Cambridge students.
 In the 2011 census 1.7% of people were Black British, and 1.0% of mixed ethnicity with black ancestry.

 Eighteenth century

 The poet and scholar Francis Williams, born to a free black Jamaican couple, is the first recorded black writer in the British Empire.
-According to Edward Long, the Jamaican historian and apologist for slavery, Williams was educated at a grammar school and at Cambridge University, as an educational experiment paid for by John Montagu, 2nd Duke of Montagu.
+According to Edward Long, the Jamaican historian and apologist for slavery, Williams was educated at a grammar school and at the University of Cambridge,as an educational experiment paid for by John Montagu, 2nd Duke of Montagu.
 This would make Williams the first black person to study at Cambridge.
 However, while Williams was certainly sent to England for his education, there is no independent evidence of Montagu's financial involvement, or of Williams actually attending Cambridge.

 After the 1781 Zong massacre, the Master of Magdalene College, Peter Peckard began preaching and pamphleteering against slavery.
 In 1782 Cambridge University Press published the Letters of the ex-slave and composer Ignatius Sancho.
 In 1785 Peckard set a Latin essay competition on the topic Anne liceat invitos in servitutem dare ("is it lawful to make slaves of others against their will?").
 Thomas Clarkson, who had recently graduated from the university, won the competition with an anti-slavery essay which he translated and published as a pamphlet the following year.

 In 1789, Peckard organised and led the subscription financing of the autobiography of the ex-slave and abolitionist Olaudah Equiano, also known as Gustavus Vassa.
 Equiano married Susanna Cullen of Soham, Cambridgeshire, and the couple set up home in Soham.
 Their elder daughter Anna died, aged four, in 1797, and a stone plaque in memory of her was set up outside St Andrew's Church, Chesterton: